 A lot of email marketing relies on sending relevant content to your contacts.
 To simplify the process of finding the right contacts for a campaign, we have two types of lists for managing contacts: address books and segments.

-These are lists of contacts that have been grouped by you.
-Contacts are added or removed from address books based on actions by you, or by the contacts themselves (address books can be exposed to your contacts, should you wish, using signup forms and preference centres).
-See also Creating an address book.
+Address books are static lists of contacts.
+Contacts are added or removed from address books based on actions by you, or by the contacts themselves; address books can be exposed to your contacts by using signup forms and preference centres.

-Segments are lists of contacts that meet certain criteria defined by you.
-They could be simple, such as:
+Segments are dynamic lists of contacts that meet certain criteria defined by you.
+A simple segment might be:

-- All contacts under the age of 25; or
+- All contacts under the age of 25

 - All contacts that have never opened an email campaign

 Or segments can be more complicated.
 For example: